- Installation

 )cd C:\GitLab-Runner .\gitlab-runner.exe install .\gitlab-runner.exe start

-Run service using user account (under directory created in step 1. from above, ex.:
+Run service using user account (under the example directory created in step 1,

 C:\GitLab-Runner